jacebenson/cedar/docs/docs/testing.md

 ### Cedar Generators

-Redwood's generators will include test files for basic functionality automatically with any Components, Pages, Cells, or Services you generate.
+Cedar's generators will include test files for basic functionality automatically with any Components, Pages, Cells, or Services you generate.
 These will test very basic functionality, but they're a solid foundation and will not automatically break as soon as you start building out custom features.

 ## Test Commands